alexmaco/rust-workshop/DAY_2.md

 - only pass a reference to the input **Vec\<T>**, and only reference its elements (you will need to change the closure signature)
 - when creating the closure, try to capture things from the enclosing scope
-    - try to use immutable reference to outer objects
+    - try to use immutable references to outer objects
     - try to use mutable references to outer objects
     - try to move things into and out of the closure
     - observe the errors